Imposter syndrome was originally named the imposter phenomenon in 1978 by psychologists Pauline Rose Clance and Suzanne Imes.

 6. Invite alumni to talk to current students about their professional experiences.
-Connecticut College’s Sundays with Alumni provides students opportunities to learn from those who have walked in their shoes, including working through imposter syndrome.
+Connecticut College’s Sundays with Alumni provides students with opportunities to learn from those who have walked in their shoes, including working through imposter syndrome.

 7. Create a campus alumni network.
 I’m highly invested in my alma mater’s Mentor Network.
 Each month, I’m matched with someone in my field to connect with via instant message or LinkedIn or to schedule a meet-up.
-It has been empowering connecting with earlier alumni who have followed a similar career trajectory to mine.
+It has been empowering connecting on social media with earlier alumni who have followed a similar career trajectory to mine.

 Analyze and address campus culture norms that contribute to student imposter syndrome